Best Communities for Oil and Gas Workers 2023

 We get our news from a variety of sources depending on the way that we like to digest it.
 There tend to be tiers of accuracy, quality, and purity of information.
 There are only so many actual industry events in a given week, and they tend to get covered by the mainstream media first.

-Then, this same news is written about by bloggers, industry experts, and then the majority is ‘cut and paste’ type regurgitated news.
+Then, this same news is written about by bloggers, industry experts, and then the majority is ‘cut and paste’ type regurgitated stories.
 At the bottom of the pile, you get inaccurate and misleading news articles that are written simply for clicks or shares.

 If you see headlines such as:

-Saudi Arabia is about to completely destroy the US oil industry
+Saudi Arabia is about to destroy the US oil industry completely

 The oil industry is about to add a million jobs

 Oil is about to spike back to $100 for this black swan reason

 Then don’t complain when your eyes are insulted by a load of low brow nonsense.

 There’s nothing on ‘crudeoilnewsandgossip.com’ that you won’t see on Reuters or CNN first.

 We all have our favourite social media channels.
 There are larger communities of oil and gas workers on Facebook, LinkedIn, and Twitter.
 Here we can see whatever we want in our news stream.
 Some people have a preference for mixing their industry news with sports results, soft porn or whining and complaining.